I am a scholar, writer, editor, and teacher.

 My research focuses on nineteenth-century American literature and visual culture; theories of inner life; & race, gender, and popular culture.
 My book The Portrait's Subject: Inventing Inner Life in Nineteenth-Century America is forthcoming from University of North Carolina Press in Fall 2019.

-I’ve written cultural criticism for The New Yorker, Slate, The Hairpin, and Los Angeles Review of Books.
+I’ve written cultural criticism for The New Yorker, The New Republic, Slate, The Hairpin, and Los Angeles Review of Books.
 I write a lot about motherhood and classic literature.
 I’m currently noodling around on various trade projects, and am represented by Sarah Smith at David Black Agency in those endeavors.

 I'm Associate Professor of English at Pace University in downtown Manhattan.
 I earned my PhD in American Literature from Northwestern University in 2009.

 John Singer Sargent.
 Mrs. Hugh Hammersley (detail), 1892.
 Oil on canvas; 81 x 45 1/2 in.
 (205.7 x 115.6 cm).
 The Metropolitan Museum of Art, New York,